DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

 Now, all is set to add custom markup to the `toolbarContent` template.
-Since we are going to display a select box, let's add the [Select](https://material-ui.com/demos/selects/) component to our template:
+To display a select box, add the [Select](https://material-ui.com/demos/selects/) component to the template.

 ```jsx
 ...